kurious-diru/streaming-application/thought-process.md

 3. Build an application simulating the task at hand
 - I am going with the simplest solution which does the task at hand (3rd)

-### Other thoughts:
+### Other thoughts/Design decisions:

 - The data is pre processed and clean to begin with
-- The whole csv file shouldn't be taken into memory at once.
+- The whole csv file shouldn't be taken into memory at once
-- Since there is no lag in appending data, the processors do take advantage of concurrency.
+- Since there is no lag in appending data, the processors do not take advantage of concurrency
+- The tests are written modularly which can be extended in future

 ### Assumptions: